Curriculum

 Academic Conservatory

-Charlotte Christian School recognizes that students are gifted in a variety of areas, including academics, athletics, fine arts or spiritual life.
-Just as interscholastic athletics offer special opportunities for athletically gifted students to be challenged, the Academic Conservatory Program provides a special opportunity for students in academics, fine arts or ministry.
-Students may graduate with distinction in Bible, Philosophy and Religion, English, Fine Arts, Math/Science, Social Studies, and World Languages.
+Charlotte Christian School recognizes that students are gifted in a variety of areas, including academics, athletics, fine arts, or spiritual life.
+Just as interscholastic athletics offer special opportunities for athletically gifted students to be challenged, the Academic Conservatory Program provides a special opportunity for students in academics, fine arts, or ministry.
+Students may graduate with distinction in Bible, Religion and Philosophy, English, Fine Arts, Math, Science, Social Studies, Classical World Languages, and Modern World Languages.

 If you are interested in this distinction, please read the information below and contact Mrs. Amanda Poole, upper school assistant principal.
 Seniors must submit a checklist from their area of conservatory interest by Oct.
 1 and submit all supporting documentation before Jan.
 31 of their senior year to be recognized at commencement.
 If students desire to have conservatory distinction listed on their transcripts during the college application process, they must submit all required documents before Oct.
 1.